 JISHA conducts the JISHA OSHMS Standards Certification service.
-The certification criteria follow the guideline of MHLW and that of the ILO.
-The certification is based on an investigation that includes whether management system established at the workplace contributes to improve OSH level, whether OSHMS has been set up properly, and whether it is operated appropriately to produce step-by-step improvement in OSH performance.
-In fiscal 2013, JISHA certified 13 new workplaces and renewed certification for 61 workplaces, bringing the number of JISHA-certified workplaces to 357.
-Among them there are seven outside Japan-Taiwan, Thailand and China.
+The certification criteria follow the guideline of the MHLW and that of the ILO.
+The certification is based on the investigation that includes whether management system established at the workplace contributes to improve OSH level, whether OSHMS has been set up properly, and whether it is operated appropriately to produce step-by-step improvement in OSH performance.

-Now that it has been over ten years since JISHA started the OSHMS certification service, improvement in occurrence status of industrial accidents can be seen as effect of acquiring the OSHMS certification.
-Figure 2 below shows the change in accident rate per 1,000 persons of the average of 129 JISHA-certified workplaces 2003-2008.
-Despite the fact that they were, even before acquiring the OSHMS certification, of high OSH level with a low accident rate, 3 years before certification, 3 years after the first certification and that 3 years after the renewal, each of their three-year average rate of accidents requiring 4 or more days off from work has certainly declined after certification, which indicates the effect of OSHMS introduction.
+Now that it has been over ten years since JISHA started the OSHMS certification service, improvement in occurrence status of industrial accidents can be seen as the effect of acquiring the OSHMS certification.
+Figure 2 on the next page shows the change in accident rate per 1,000 persons of the average of 129 JISHA-certified workplaces during 2003-2008.
+Despite the fact that they were, even before acquiring the OSHMS certification, of high OSH level with a low accident rate, 3 years before certification, 3 years after the first certification and that 3 years after the update, each of their three-year average rate of accidents requiring 4 or more days off from work has certainly declined after certification, which indicates the effect of OSHMS introduction.
+Moreover, the 41 workplaces that implemented the third update as of July 2014 among the 129 workplaces are prone to show further declination.